-We love finding simple and creative ways to have a positive impact.
+As a certified B-Corp, we love finding simple and creative home ideas to have a positive impact on the environment.
 And if you're anything like us and are procrastinating spring cleaning, upcycling is a fun alternative to tossing stuff in landfills.
 Plus it makes for inspiring interior design.

-All those well-loved, old household items that are sitting in your garage or closet right now can be repurposed with new life and style.
+All those near-empty decorative candle containers that may be scattered around your home and well-loved, old household items sitting in your garage right now can be repurposed with new life and style.
 And if you have kids at home, it’s a creative summer activity.
-DIY upcycling projects are cool ways to freshen up your home and add decor inspiration, whether you like vintage styles or contemporary designs.
+Home upcycling projects are cool ways to freshen up your home and add decor inspiration, whether you like vintage styles or contemporary designs.

-To help get you started, we put together a list of five of our favorite repurposing ideas.
+To help get you started, we put together a list of eight of our favorite repurposed decorating ideas.
 Enjoy living more sustainably!

 The options are truly endless when it comes to repurposing items in your house, and this is one of our favorites!
 If you have an old or dull kitchen grater, just clean it, paint it in your favorite eco-friendly color, and place it on your bedroom dresser to hang your studs, dangling earrings, and necklaces.
 This jewelry stand is surprisingly practical with different size holes on each side.
 It's almost as if those cheese grater makers knew you'd be looking for somewhere to hang your jewelry.